NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- NC State has combined with its opponents to put up more than 50.5 points in four of 10 games this season.
+- NC State and its opponents have gone over the current 50.5-point total in four of 10 games this season.

-- The two teams combine to score 59 points per game, 8.5 more than the over/under in this contest.
+- The two teams combine to average 59 points per game, 8.5 more than the over/under in this contest.

-- This contest's over/under is 7.2 points above the 43.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 7.2 points greater than the 43.3 these two squads combine to surrender per game this season.

-- The Wolf Pack and their opponents have scored an average of 54.7 points per game in 2021, 4.2 more than Saturday's total.
+- The average total in Wolf Pack games this season is 54.7, 4.2 points more than Saturday's over/under of 50.5.

 - The 50.8 PPG average total in Orange games this season is 0.3 points more than this game's over/under.